 Click the following link to read full care instructions for our pieces:

-We aim to make and dispatch all orders where possible within 5 working days.
-Sometimes this does increase depending on my current workload and complexity of the piece ordered.
+We aim to make and dispatch as soon as possible.
+Our studio is based in Derbyshire in the United Kingdom and our pieces ship directly from here.
 If you need your piece sooner than the processing time shows on this listing, please do contact me as I may still be able to help.

 Please follow this link for more information: https://songsofinkandsteel.co.uk/pages/current-turnaround-times